adyork/python-ecology-lesson/_episodes/19-cmdline.md

 from the CDO and NCO projects in addition to Python code, so the command line is the natural place to manage your workflows (e.g. using shell scripts or make files).

+> For this lesson we recommend using Anaconda Prompt(Win) Terminal(Mac/Linux).
+But if you have a preferred way to work with python3 on a command line you can youseit.
+>
+{: .callout}

 In general, the first thing that gets added to any Python script is the following:
 ~~~